i27academy/openshift/Cluster-Creation/1-Cluster-Creation-GCP.md

 tar -xvzf openshift-install-linux.tar.gz
 tar -xvzf openshift-client-linux.tar.gz

-# Copy the client binaries to the system path (do not move)
 sudo cp oc kubectl /usr/local/bin/

-# Generate a new Ed25519 SSH key pair without a passphrase and save it to the default directory
 ssh-keygen -t ed25519 -N '' -f ~/.ssh/id_rsa

-# Start the SSH agent in the background to manage and store your private keys
 eval "$(ssh-agent -s)"

-# Add the newly generated private key to the SSH agent for automated authentication
 ssh-add ~/.ssh/id_rsa
 ```